 You may experience severe dizziness to the extent that you are unable to walk or even move.
 Blurry vision, lightheadedness and headaches are a few other symptoms that people have reported along with dizziness.

 Profuse sweating is another occurrence that may take place during a panic attack.
-Although, sweating is relatively common and may even take place when
+Although, sweating is relatively common and may even take place when people are generally nervous or anxious.
+People who have experienced panic attacks have also experienced hot flashes and chills.

 Just as anyone would tremble during a life-threatening situation, your body may shake during a panic attack.
 The increased flow of blood and the nerves on high alert may not help you in your effort to stay still.